 Provide commercial services to our customers based on anonymous and aggregated data created by people; and

 Contact you with information about the services we provide by other agreed means.

-We compile statistics about user trends on our Website, which are used by third-party organisations to understand how users interact with businesses, brands and one another online and to advise about these things.
+We compile statistics about user trends on our Website and app, which are used by third-party organisations to understand how users interact with businesses, brands and one another online and to advise about these things.
 These statistics are drawn from a dataset which does not contain any information from which you can be identified.

 If you pay to access our commercial services then your data will be processed on the legal basis of the performance of a contract.

 Information we collect from you

 We will collect and process the following information about you:

 Information you give us - this is information about you that you give us by filling in forms on our Website or by corresponding with us by phone, email or otherwise.
 We only request from you the minimum data required for you to use our service.